Making a Difference for Seniors Today

 Older adults are entitled to spend their retirement years in good health, independence, and dignity.

 To put this idea into action, the OAA created a network of Area Agencies on Aging and Native American Aging Programs in communities across the country.
 The Act established the Administration on Aging (AoA) at the federal level.
 AoA awards funds to State Units on Aging, based on the senior population.
-The State is divided into Planning and Service Areas (PSA); programs are effectively developed and targeted to meet the unique needs of the elderly residing in that area.
+The State is divided into Planning and Service Areas (PSA); programs are effectively developed and targeted to meet the unique needs of elders residing in that area.

 Services in each county may include the following: